Steam Deck: 3 Games Suddenly Losing Verified Status and What to Make of It

-3 Games have recently been losing Verified Status to Become Unsupported on the Steam Deck. note that it’s not unusual, but it’s worth looking at more details for once.
+3 Games have recently lost their Steam Deck Verified Status to Become Unsupported on the Steam Deck.

 The games in question are: